freeCodeCamp/guide/src/pages/mathematics/area-of-trapezoids/index.md

 ** A = (a+b)/2 x h **
 Where,
-b1, b2 are the lengths of each base h is the altitude (height)
+a,b are the lengths of each base h is the altitude (height)

 #### More Information: